psysrc/barnacle-python/README.md

 - v0.7.0: While loops
 - v0.8.0: Mathematical expressions and operations, string concatenation and subtraction
 - v0.9.0: Comparison operators (<, >, <=, >=, !=, ==)
+- v0.10.0: Function declaration and function calling

 ## Future Development

 Note that these are in no particular order.

 - Boolean logic (and, or, xor, not)
-- Function definitions and function calling
 - Console input
 - Do While loops
 - For loops